TEACHED Vol. I

 - UNCHARTERED TERRITORY

-The first result of this decision is TEACHED Vol. I, a trilogy of short documentary films examining some of the most pressing issues in education today.
-We look forward to your feedback on the films and suggestions for future TEACHED subjects.
+The first set of TEACHED short films is called TEACHED Vol. I, a trilogy examining some of the most pressing issues in education today.
+TEACHED Vol. II is currently in production.
+We look forward to your feedback on our films and suggestions for future TEACHED topics.

 - Kelly Amis